 Gearbox Software – When a co-op player drops in, they take control of a freshly-spawned character that retains all of the perks and upgrades they’ve unlocked.
 This is done primarily because each of the main characters has their own distinct role in both story and gameplay.

-AvPGalaxy – How are Gearbox going to ensure we keep picking up the controller to replay Colonial Marines?
+AvPGalaxy – How is Gearbox going to ensure we keep picking up the controller to replay Colonial Marines?
 What sort of re-playability does the game have?

 Gearbox Software – We want to make sure the game is engaging and has lots of replay value to it, so we’re experimenting with a variety of approaches to create more long-term engagement than typically seen in a first-person shooter.
 The upgrades and perks you choose to unlock across the campaign, cooperative and competitive modes are a major part of this and something that we’ll be talking much more about later on.